-In addition to purchasing equity securities on exchanges where the companies are located, the Fund may purchase equity securities on exchanges other than where their companies are domiciled (often traded as dual listed securities) or in the form of Depositary Receipts, which include American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") or similar securities.
-The Fund may also invest in other investment companies, including exchange-traded funds ("ETFs").
-Investments in ETFs based on foreign market indices are considered investments outside the U.S. for purposes of the 40% requirement noted above.
+In addition to purchasing equity securities on exchanges where the companies are located, the Fund may purchase equity securities on exchanges other than where their companies are domiciled (often traded as dual listed securities) or in the form of Depositary Receipts, which include American Depositary Receipts

+("ADRs"), Global Depositary Receipts ("GDRs") or similar securities.
 The Fund will invest primarily in companies located in developed countries, but may invest up to 20% of its assets in emerging markets.